svf/svf.github.io/posts/2020-06-07-Getting-Proxychains-ng-to-work-on-MacOS.md

 ---
 layout: default
+date: 2020-06-07
+title: 2020-06-07-Getting-Proxychains-ng-to-work-on-MacOS.md
 ---

-## Getting Proxychains-ng to Run Well on MacOS
+## Getting Proxychains-ng to Work Well on MacOS

 The default proxychains-ng binary in [Homebrew](https://brew.sh) didn't work for me.
 I found that by removing it and then telling [Homebrew] to compile from source, I was able to run arbitrary applications through a chain of proxies.